viodotcom/opticks/README.md

 # Toggle Library

-We use React at FindHotel and some of the code examples use JSX, but the code and concept is compatible with any front-end framework or architecture.

 At the heart of our experimentation framework is the `toggle` function.

 There are two types of toggles: